TerryLansdown/lists/2022/books-to-get.md

 - Cloud Cuckoo Land by Anthony Doerr
 - Among Others by Jo Walton
 - Borderline by Mishell Baker
-- The Hitchhiker’s Guide to the Galaxy Omnibus by Douglas Adams
 - Marooned in Realtime by Vernor Vinge
-- Slaughterhouse-Five by Kurt Vonnegut
 - Tombs of Atuan by Ursula K. LeGuin
 - The Spy Who Came In From the Cold by John Le Carre
 - The Haunting of Hill House by Shirley Jackson
 - Every Heart a Doorway by Seanan Maguire
 - The Last Graduate by Naomi Novik
-- Twilight by Stephenie Meyer
 - The Priory of the Orange Tree by Samantha Shannon
 - Country by Michael Hughes
 - The Nova Incident by Dan Moren
 - Galaxy and the Ground Within by Becky Chambers
-- A Desolation Called Peace by Arkady Martine
 - The Galaxy and the Ground Within by Becky Chambers
 - Elder Race by Adrian Tchaikovsky
-- City of Blades by Robert Jackson Bennett
 - The Golden Enclaves by Naomi Novik
 - The Galaxy and the Ground Within by Becky Chambers
 - A Big Ship at the Edge of the Universe by Alex White